Contrary and Contradictory

 They claim that, according to the Pope, disobedience is never permitted, and that it is always necessary to submit to the will of princes.
 This is a leap to the extreme of the contrary, and ascribes to the Vicar of Jesus Christ, the most brutal despotism, and slavish obedience to all the whims of the kings.
 This is the extinction of the noblest of all liberties, the holy liberty of souls.
 And that’s what they claim the Pope said!

-Is the universe of the encyclical binary or multidimensional?
+Is the universe of the Syllabus binary or multidimensional?
 Let’s consider a position X.

-— If it comes in a binary opposition, “allowed vs. forbidden”, then the proposals “it is permitted (to refuse obedience)” / “it is forbidden (to refuse obedience)” are contradictory: only one of these propositions is true.
-If we condemn the proposition “it is permitted to refuse obedience to legitimate princes”, then we have to conclude that the contradictory is true, that is to say, “it is forbidden to refuse obedience to legitimate princes”, otherwise said: “we must always bow our heads under the will of the princes.
+— If it is a binary opposition, “allowed vs. forbidden”, then the propositions “it is permitted (to refuse obedience)” / “it is forbidden (to refuse obedience)” are contradictory: only one of these propositions is true.
+If we condemn the proposition “it is permitted to refuse obedience to legitimate princes”, then we have to conclude that the contradictory is true, that is to say, “it is forbidden to refuse obedience to legitimate princes”, or, in other words: “we must always bow our heads under the will of the princes.

-Thus, for Dupanloup, the malevolent “modernists” substitute contradictories for contraries, which he describes as “jumping to the last end of the contrary”, which is a proper designation of the contradictories.
+Thus, for Dupanloup, the malevolent “modernists” substitute contradictories for contraries, which he describes as “jumping to the last end of the contrary”, I understand a leap to the (binary) contradiction, which is the limit of (multidimensional) contrariety.

-He accuses his opponents of reframing the Pope’s position, using a strategy of absurdification (an exaggeration to the point of absurdity), S Exaggeration.
+He accuses the modernists of reframing the Pope’s position, using a strategy of absurdification (an exaggeration to the point of absurdity), see exaggeration.

-— If the position X enters a three-dimensional universe, as “required / permitted (indifferent) / forbidden” then the proposals “it is permitted / it is forbidden” (to refuse obedience) are not contradictories but contraries: they are not simultaneously true, but they can be simultaneously false, e.g. if X is indifferent.
+— If the position X enters a three-dimensional universe, as “required / permitted (indifferent) / forbidden” then the propositions “It is permitted / it is forbidden” (to refuse obedience) are not contradictories but contraries: they are not simultaneously true, but they can be simultaneously false, e.g. if X is indifferent.
 The conclusion “If X is not opposed, X is demanded” is not valid.
-If we condemn “it is permissible to refuse obedience to legitimate princes” then we can only conclude one or the other of these opposites:
+If we condemn “It is permissible to refuse obedience to legitimate princes” then we can only conclude one or the other of these opposites:

 It is obligatory to refuse obedience to legitimate princes.